WHEN DO YOU NEED DIGITAL FORENSICS AND HOW CAN IT HELP?

 WHAT KINDS OF CASES REQUIRE DIGITAL FORENSICS?

-It is hard to think of situations in which digital forensics could not be useful to some extent.
-About 50% of our cases involve criminal charges, including child pornography, terrorism, murder and virtually every other crime you can think of.
-Another 30% of our cases involve the theft of proprietary data, which is rampant in the digital era, when data is so easy to copy onto a device or send via email.
-Another 20% involve family law, where we are looking for such things as evidence of adultery, hidden financial assets, evidence of a parent being unfit, gambling and drug addictions, etc. The rest of our cases involve just about every other area of law.
+Today’s widespread use of technology makes it difficult to think of cases in which digital forensics could not be useful.
+Many of our cases involve criminal charges, including child pornography, terrorism, racketeering, murder and virtually every other crime you can think of.
+Another portion of our casework involves the theft of proprietary data, which is rampant in the digital era, where data is easily copied, uploaded to cloud-storage websites or sent via email.
+We also deal with cases involving family law, where we are looking for such things as evidence of adultery, hidden financial assets, evidence of a parent being unfit, gambling and drug addictions, etc. The rest of our cases involve just about every other area of law.
+Additionally, we have clients that may need data recovered or retrieved from electronic devices.

 WHEN SHOULD I HIRE A DIGITAL FORENSICS COMPANY?

 You usually are doing yourself a favor if you hire an expert early.
-You may only need an hour or two of advice in the beginning, but that advice can be critical and will prevent you from making mistakes.
+You may only need an hour or two of consulting in the beginning, but that advice can be critical and will prevent you from making mistakes.
 Commonly, we see critical information being overwritten by normal processes that mobile devices and computers perform.
-It is also important to write preservation of evidence letters, to your own clients and to the opposing side – experts can help guide you in the composition of such letters.
+It is also important to write preservation of evidence letters, to your own clients and to the opposing side – experts can help guide you in the composition of such notices.
+When you invest in a digital forensics company, your data is gathered and examined in a forensically sound manner that will hold up in court.

 HOW WILL MY DATA BE SECURED WHEN IN THE POSSESSION OF A DIGITAL FORENSICS COMPANY?

 At Sensei, your data is stored in a secured digital forensic lab, accessible only by means of a proximity card and biometric access.
-For high profile cases, we store the data in a fire-safe with dual authentication, which can only be accessed by the three officers of the company.
-Video records everyone coming into the lab.
+For high profile or extremely sensitive cases, we store the data in a fire-safe with dual authentication, which can only be accessed by the three officers of the company.
+Video surveillance records everyone coming into and leaving the lab.
 We also employ motion sensors and cameras that monitor everyone who enters and leaves our offices.
+Our layered security systems protect the data that we store 24×7.

 HOW CAN YOU PREVENT THE SPOLIATION OF DIGITAL EVIDENCE?

 Good preservation of evidence letters need the help of a digital forensics technologist to craft.
-Obviously, we are careful to maintain chain of custody through the use of forms designed for that purpose.
-We work only on backups so the original evidence that comes into our possession is preserved.
+We are careful to maintain chain of custody with forms that document the sequence of evidence transfer.
+Additionally, we only perform analysis on backups so the original evidence that comes into our possession is preserved.

 CAN YOU HELP WITH THE TECHNICAL LANGUAGE FOR A SUBPOENA?